Digital Privacy Under Attack: Challenges and Enablers: Future Research Directions

 \subsection{Privacy Attack on Spatio-temporal Data}

-With the development of location-aware technology and the outbreak of the COVID-19 epidemic, people's trajectories and whereabouts are collected and released for various reasons.
-Besides, in recent years, many location-based applications and services have continued to collect and share human mobility traces for traffic forecasting, urban road planning, or offering other real-time life-enriching experiences ~\cite{ma2019trafficpredict}.
-If these trajectory data are revealed, it will pose a great threat to privacy, such as disclosing travel records or sensitive locations visited.
-Hence, the privacy-preserving of location mobility traces increasingly become popular and attract major concerns.
-At present, the more popular countermeasures include trajectory data release based on virtual trajectory and DP.
+With the development of location-aware technology and the outbreak of the COVID-19 epidemic, people's trajectories and whereabouts are being collected and released for various reasons.
+Besides, many location-based applications and services have continued to collect and share human mobility traces for traffic forecasting, urban road planning, or provding other real-time life-enriching experiences ~\cite{ma2019trafficpredict}.
+If these trajectory data are revealed, it will pose a major threat to privacy, such as revealing travel records or sensitive locations visited.
+Therefore, privacy of location-based mobility traces is becoming increasingly popular and of great concern.
+Currently, popular countermeasures include Release of trajectory data based on virtual trajectory and DP.

-A vast majority of past research works on location privacy-preserving conducted traditional pointed-based perturbations of locations that obfuscate or perturb each location point by using a fake location or a cloaked region, which is vulnerable to inference attacks and has trouble ensuring space utility. \citet{li2018privacy} proved the possibility of inferring sensitive demographics from shared users' locations by matching them with the real mobility traces and checking similar POIs. \citet{gursoy2018utilityaware} presented a Bayesian inference attack, partial sniffing attack and outlier linkage attack against trajectory data. \citet{zhao2018illia} explored the limitation of location k-anonymity owing to \textit{location injection attacks} and presented a useful framework called \textit{ILLIA}.
-The privacy risks and challenges in \textit{space crowdsourcing}, a popular platform to collect and disseminate Spatio-temporal information, have been emphasized by~\citet{tahmasebian2020crowdsourcing}.
-Using FL, \citet{khalfoun2021eden} proposed a privacy-preserving method for mobility data, which can select the best location protection mechanism automatically and make a better trade-off between privacy and utility.
+The vast majority of previous research on location privacy has used traditional point-based location perturbations that obfuscate or perturb each location point by using a fake location or a cloaked region, which is vulnerable to inference attacks and has difficulty ensuring space utility. \citet{gursoy2018utilityaware} presented a Bayesian inference attack, partial sniffing attack and outlier linkage attack on trajectory data.
+The privacy risks and challenges of \textit{space crowdsourcing}, a popular platform for collecting and disseminating spatio-temporal information, have been highlighted by~\citet{tahmasebian2020crowdsourcing}.

-However, it needs to be emphasized that the existing methods of protecting user privacy have serious losses in data utility.
-It is also very important to explore how to achieve higher-quality trajectory data release and strike a balance between the conflicting goals of data utility and data privacy.
-The privacy attacks on spatio-temporal trajectory data are closely related to daily life.
-Due to its nature of irregularity and sparsity, it also deserves further attention in the future.